Where to go, what to see and places eat up to 10 euros

 Oh, Bari has what to suggest for sophisticated shoppers!
 See my post about shopping in Puglia.

 Definitely, you’ve already been in Murat neighborhood.
-Wide streets in between Corso Vittorio Emanuele II and Piazza Umberto I. I suggest you something more than worldwide chains of clothes shops, like Insight Concept Store right behind a famous Petruzelli theater (which also should be included in the list if you stay here more than a day).
-It presents modern Italian brands as well as those world known like MM6 Martin Margiela, ODEUR, Alberto Premi, etc. Moreover, the store is a part of Farfetch luxury online boutique.
+Wide streets in between Corso Vittorio Emanuele II and Piazza Umberto I. If you are a fashion love this is for you: Insight Concept Store right behind a famous Petruzelli theater (which also should be included in the list if you stay here more than a day); Mimma Ninni concept store in via Nicolò Putignani; Dante 5, Via Argiro, 93 .
+It presents modern Italian brands as well as those world known like MM6 Martin Margiela, Alexandre Wang, Marni, ODEUR, Alberto Premi, Attico, etc. Moreover, the store is a part of Farfetch luxury online boutique.
 See what’s on Farfetch click here.
+In between these shops, there are lot’s of other local, not local various shops.
+So walk around.

 Another point for your shopping is Via Sparano full of what we are used to see and shopping streets.
-But don’t forget that all these is closed during the lunch time 😉 Except Sephora or Zara.
+But don’t forget that all these is closed during the lunch time 😉 Except Sephora, Cos, HM, Zara.

 #4 How about some contemporary art?